zju-vipa/modelgif/README.md

 # ModelGiF

-This repository is an implementation of the paper [https://openaccess.thecvf.com/content/ICCV2023/papers/Song_ModelGiF_Gradient_Fields_for_Model_Functional_Distance_ICCV_2023_paper.pdf]().
+This repository is an implementation of the paper [ModelGiF: Gradient Fields for Model Functional Distance](https://openaccess.thecvf.com/content/ICCV2023/papers/Song_ModelGiF_Gradient_Fields_for_Model_Functional_Distance_ICCV_2023_paper.pdf).
 We provide theoretical insights into the proposed ModelGiF for model functional distance, and validate the effectiveness of the proposed ModelGiF with a suite of testbeds, including task relatedness estimation, intellectual property protection, and model unlearning verification.
 For more details, please read the paper.

 ![An illustrative diagram of the overall pipeline of obtaining ModelGiF curves.](assets/README/modelgif-illustrative-diagram.png)